 This sleep mask on Youtube will work perfect:

 - A natural sleep aid and eye relaxer, crafted from 100% skin friendly mulberry silk.
-Only super-soft, super-smooth and feather light pure silk offers the breathable, cool relaxation of the soothing masks found at the world's premier spas.
+Only super-soft, super-smooth and feather light ORGANIC silk offers the breathable, cool relaxation of the soothing masks found at the world's premier spas.
 Achieve the ultimate beauty sleep thanks to the silk properties

 - IDEAL for DRY-EYE SUFFERERS -- Cooling fiber of silk lets healthy oxygen flow while keeping dry air and allergenic particles out, and also prevents excess heat from being trapped, like memory foam contoured facemasks, which may interrupt sleep

 Here is a Youtube video for more information: